YihsunEthanCheng/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image1]

 ### 3. Color feature extraction
 The input image is first transformed to HLS color space.
-As color saturation is less sensitive to lighting condition, the "S" channel is selected and thresholded as suggested in the parameter dictionary above.
+As color saturation is less sensitive to lighting condition, the "S" channel is selected and thresholded as specified in the parameter dictionary above.

 ![alt text][image2]

 ### 4. Gradient feature extraction
 As we are searching for near-vertical lines, the gradient change in the x-direction stands out as a lane discriminator.
-The feature is extracted by Sobel filter with the threshold suggested in the parameter file as \[20,100\].
+The feature is extracted by Sobel filter with the threshold specified in the parameter dictionary as \[20,100\].
 Below shows an example.

 ![alt text][image3]